HelloVNProject/HelloVN/README.md

-# Introduction
+# 👋Introduction

 Hi.

 "Hello VN" is a visual novel game based on `The Smoke Room VN`.
 This game building by `Godot Engine`.

-Still, this game is working in process to developing, if you interest, please follow this project and it expected to be released around August 1st.
+Still, this game is working in process to developing, if you interest, please follow this project and it expected to be released around August.

 Thanks for you patient and understand. :)

-# Project Members
+# 💖Project Members

 In this project from this version of production, they are the fantastic mates made this game released.